 Da Lat, located in the Central Highlands of Vietnam, is a rather interesting place to visit.
-If you feel like having a break from the heat, head to Da Lat city.
+So if you feel like having a break from the heat, head to the city in the highlands.

 No wonder Da Lat is called ‘The city of eternal spring.’
 It’s also a honeymoon destinations for the locals so you might accidentally gate crash a photo shoot by the lake.
 This creates a unique mix of attractions aimed at the Asian market which may appear cheesy or outright strange to outsiders.
 Think horses painted to look like zebras as a photo opportunity!